 How long will it take to get Green Cards for parents?

-It takes between 6 months and 15 months to get a Green Card for Parents after form I-130 is approved.
+The Green Card timeline for Parents takes between 6 months and 15 months after form I-130 is approved.
 Form I-130 can take between 5-26.5 months to be approved, depending on the service center.